 There are many other options besides a Nevada Guardianship.
-If you are looking for a more permanent arrangement, you might consider adoption.
-Other options include Power of Attorney, Representative Payee, Living Will & Trust, Temporary Guardianship and Supported Decision Making.
+If you are looking for a more permanent arrangement, you might consider Nevada adoption.
+Other options include Power of Attorney, Representative Payee, Living Will & Trust, Temporary Guardianships and Supported Decision Making.
 Our experienced guardianship attorneys are happy to discuss each option.
 For more information call us at (702) 433-2889 or fill out our on-line form.

 The way to file a guardianship depends on whether it’s for an adult or a child.
 Both need the expertise of a reasonable family attorney to help navigate the process.

 First, you need to file forms with the county where the Protected Person lives.
 You can find these forms at the courthouse and your county’s self-help website.
 After you have filed your papers, the court will set a hearing.

 You do not need an attorney at the hearing, but they can better help you navigate the process.
 The court may appoint an attorney for the adult you seek guardianship over.
 The adult’s parents and relatives may get served papers as well.

 Filing for guardianship for a child is similar.
 Yet, there are a few differences.
 You may choose to file for guardianship with or without the child’s parental consent.
 Your attorney can work you through both of these processes.